syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

 ## Filter Bar

 `Filter bar` row is located next to column header of grid.
 You can filter the records with different expressions depending upon the column type.
-To show the filter bar row, set the `FilterType` as `FilterBar`.
+To show the filter bar row, set the `filter-type` as `FilterBar`.

 List of Filter bar Expressions: